djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 Now that we have reviewed our data share, we are ready to switch context and wear our data consumer hat.

 You should now have an Azure Data Share invitation in your inbox from Microsoft Azure.
-Open the invitation and review the information.
+Launch Outlook Web Access and log in using the credentials supplied for your Azure subscription.

-Once you are ready, click on "View invitation >".
+In the e-mail that you should have received, click on "View invitation >".
 At this point, you are going to be simulating the data consumer experience when accepting a data providers invitation to their data share.

 You may be prompted to select a subscription.
 Make sure you select the subscription you have been working in for this lab.